haggen/my-devops-cookbook/SETUP.md

 # Server setup

-This document expand on what should be installed and/or configured right after provisioning a [virtual] machine, best practices and common pitfalls.
+This document expand on what should be installed and/or configured right after provisioning a machine, best practices and common pitfalls.

 ## Checklist